BT Broadband features and review

 - Customer service needs improvement

 BT can offer a good value broadband deal with excellent speeds and generally reliable service.
 Its TV service is very affordable with lots of extra features, so it’s a great option for a cheap broadband and TV bundle.
-We especially like that the minimum fibre speed is up to 52Mb - a significant upgrade over the 38Mb offered by other ISPs.
+We especially like that the minimum fibre speed is up to 52Mb - a significant upgrade over the 38Mb offered by other top ISPs.
 And all the unlimited packages are truly unlimited.
+All this means BT offers some of the best broadband deals on the market.

 But you do need to be aware of the full costs after the first year.
 While it has some very competitive introductory deals (and frequent special offers such as shopping vouchers) the price can increase sharply after 12 months.
+Similarly, if you're looking for broadband with no setup fee, you won't find many such offers from BT.
 This shouldn’t put you off, but it will be worth making a note of the contract end date so you can contact BT to see what else it can offer once that cheap initial term has ended.
 It also has to be said that BT’s performance on customer and tech support in our annual home broadband survey is less than stellar, though this is likely due in part to the sheer number of subscribers it has (and the majority of them seem perfectly happy with the service).

 Broadband Genie home broadband survey